Revitalization"I planted, Apollos watered, but God gave the growth" (1 Cor. 3:6).

 Several pastors in the Kansas District are now being trained as re:Vitality workshop facilitators, and newly designed workshop materials (workbooks, banners, group handouts) will soon be available as a kit, which congregations can order online after scheduling a workshop.
 The District expects to have funds available in 2018 to help offset workshop costs; for details, contact Rev. Dan Galchutt.

 If you’d like to find out more about the program, check out the re:Vitality page, where you can find additional resources as well as a video describing the first module of the program, Connect to Disciple.
 You can also contact Sarah Baughman, re:Vitality coordinator, at WOR@lcms.org.

-NEW for 2018!
-The Kansas District is now offering mini-grants to help offset the costs of implementing re:Vitality.
+The Kansas District offers mini-grants to help offset the costs of implementing re:Vitality.
 If your congregation is interested in the re:Vitality program, consider applying for a mini-grant.

 “The program is encouraging and adaptable.
 No matter what a church is doing, the good news is it is doing something and whatever it is doing can be tweaked to reach out to the unchurched in the neighborhood and community.
 I believe this program is helpful in defining outreach and focusing efforts in effectively becoming more outward-focused.
 I have found it to be flexible as we adapt it to the context of our local congregation.
 We do what we can do, but ultimately results are up to the Holy Spirit.
 I believe that God will bless our efforts – often in ways we don’t expect and probably far better than anything we could ask for.”Rev. Luke Brown